drewm27/speakerrankings/portable/large.md

 share-description: "Explore our top-ranked large-size Bluetooth speakers.
 Expert picks for full, powerful sound and deep bass in a home or party setup."
 ---

-This page ranks 73 large size powered Bluetooth speakers.
-Last updated on 02/09/2026.
-The large size powered Bluetooth speaker size is a good balance between bigger travel size, small party size and reasonable weight.
-Pretty easy to fit two of them in a backpack with a little room to spare.
-Good enough to fill a living room and a good minimum size for listening to music outdoors with a group.
-The best here will have bass extension similar to a 6.5” woofer bookshelf speaker.
-Bigger size class speakers will generally have deeper bass.
-All of these are IPX7 or better unless noted.
+This page ranks 73 large size Bluetooth speakers.
+The large class balances travel size, small-party capability, and reasonable weight.
+Two of them fit easily in a backpack with room to spare.
+They can fill a living room and are a good minimum size for outdoor group listening.
+The best here have bass extension similar to a 6.5" woofer bookshelf speaker.
+Larger size classes will generally go deeper.
+All are IPX7 or better unless noted.
 All use USB-C charging unless noted.

+To the average listener, speakers in the top 50% of this category will likely sound great.
+For the critical listener, aim for the top 20%.
+Don't hesitate to pick any of those if you have budget, feature, or aesthetic priorities, there are a lot of good speakers here.

 See the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)

-To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
-To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
-Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
-There’s a lot of good speakers out there.

 For longer runtime, check out a [power bank](/portable-power-stations/).

-For running karaoke, check out [Karaoke Setups](/karaoke-setups/)
+For karaoke, check out [Karaoke Setups](/karaoke-setups/).

+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**